 Soup season isn’t over just because it’s starting to get warmer out!
 Spring produce is beginning to inch its way back to your local grocery store which means it’s SPRING SOUP SZN…get on board.

-These soups listed below are lighter while also being satisfying and of course feature in-season produce.
+These spring soups listed below are lighter while also being satisfying and of course feature in-season produce.
 We use our Not Just Pasta Sauce and also Not Just Pesto as a canned tomato substitute and also for (more importantly) nutritious added flavor.

 4 Soups to Lighten and Brighten your Soup Routine

 When thinking of spring produce, I immediately think of peas, green beans, and asparagus…basically anything green!
 This soup utilizes both peas and green beans as well as spinach, celery, carrots, and onion.
 Using the produce that is readily fresh and available is a very good habit to practice as it is oftentimes cheaper than other produce and fresh is best!

 By adding dried pasta towards the end of the cooking process we allow the pasta to absorb the soup liquid and therefore enhance the flavor.
 To keep GF the pasta can easily be eliminated here and substituted with shredded chicken or simply kept vegetarian.
 Garnish with torn basil and maybe some crusty bread and you’re in business!

 What we love most about this recipe is the unique usage of broccoli rabe.
 While this vegetable is oftentimes roasted or blanched, we’re using the entire bunch (including the leaves) as the main ingredient of this hearty vegetarian soup.
 Removing the leaves from the stems mimics a leafy green such as kale or spinach and also allows you to make the most of your purchase.